Broccolly/broccolly.github.io/index.markdown

 Our team recreated the look and feel of the Sumo Digital hit game Snake Pass (2017) to make a local multiplayer game for football audience members to play at half-time.
 We needed a robust physics system which could handle wiggling snake bodies, collisions between them and the environment and allow for snakes to grow and shrink dynamically as the game progressed.

 I dove into the world of real-time physics, finding the writings of [Erin Catto](https://box2d.org) especially helpful, and got to work implementing a physics engine.
 I wrote the physics system from scratch in C++ as a static library that could be independent from any particular project.
-I used a fully constraint-based approach to resolve collisions, friction and restitution, and implemented collision detection algorithms for spheres, AABBs, and OBBs.
+I used a fully constraint-based approach to resolve collisions, friction and restitution, and implemented broad and narrow phase collision detection algorithms for spheres, AABBs, and OBBs.

 ## Ludum Dare 53 - Pack it In!
 (Unity / C#)